 "In brief, the scientist's story of perception, so far from contradicting my naïve story, only confirms it.
 Provisionally and common-sensibly, he put a head here on my shoulders, but it was soon ousted by the universe.
 The common-sense or unparadoxical view of myself as an "ordinary man with a head" doesn't work at all; as soon as I examine it with any care, it turns out to be nonsense."

-From On Having No Head: Zen and the Rediscovery of the Obvious © 2002 by Douglas E. Harding.
+From On Having No Head: Zen and the Rediscovery of the Obvious by Douglas E. Harding.
 The first half of this book was published in the 1960s and became a worldwide classic.
-At age 77 Harding had the final breakthrough and added "Bringing the Story Up to Date: The Eight Stages of the Headless Way."
+At age 77 Harding had, in my opinion, a final breakthrough and added "Bringing the Story Up to Date: The Eight Stages of the Headless Way."
 See the Greatest Teachers section of this site for more on Harding's life and teaching.

 IV.
 CÉZANNE & NEUROSCIENCE

 From Proust Was a Neuroscientist, by Jonah Lehrer

 Jonah Lehrer, a Columbia U. graduate and a Rhodes scholar, worked in the lab of Nobel Prize-winning neuroscientist Eric Kandel and in the kitchens of Le Cirque 2000 and Le Bernadin.
 His book is a fascinating study of eight artists including a painter (Cézanne), a poet, a chef, a composer, and several novelists showing how "each one discovered an essential truth about the mind that science is only now rediscovering."
 In the case of Cézanne, it was about human vision.